Ricool06/ricool.uk/posts/2019-09-26-consumer-driven-mishaps.md

 This approach had the advantage of being able to use test data that __definitely__ matched the contract of the provider, because it was made by the provider.
 Furthermore, updating the contract was as easy as deleting the files recorded by WireMock.Net and running the tests again.
 We also noticed that tests could be written with far fewer lines of code, as the test data was fetched automatically, without having to describe whether fields match a certain type or regular expression.

 ## What Consumer-Driven Contracts are good for:
-Embarassingly, the clue is in the name, and we should have understood that sooner.
+Embarrassingly, the clue is in the name, and we should have understood that sooner.
 Consumer-__Driven__ Contracts.
 This microservice testing pattern is useful when developers in the same (or two closely-working) teams need to develop a number of integrated services.
 One developer can use a CDC framework to write tests for their consumer, essentially describing _their requirements_ for the provider service.

 The generated contract can be passed to the developer of the provider so that they can implement the service _according to the requirements of the contract_.